Day 1: Kathmandu to Nagarkot, overnight in Nagarkot

 Day 3: Tour Bhaktapur, tour Patan, overnight in Patan

 If you took the hiking option on the previous day, you’ll get the chance to explore Bhaktapur this morning.
-Although the town was extensively damaged in the 2015 earthquake, most of the impressive religious buildings—including the tallest temple in the Kathmandu Valley, the five-storey Nyatapola Temple—remain standing.
+Although the town was extensively damaged in the 2015 earthquake, most of the impressive religious buildings—including the tallest temple in the Kathmandu Valley, the five-story Nyatapola Temple—remain standing.

 After, head to Patan, about an hour by car.
 Like Bhaktapur, Patan was once an independent kingdom that rivaled Kathmandu.
 This importance is still evident in its fine Durbar Square, a collection of temples and palace buildings.
 In one wing of the palace is the excellent Patan Museum, made with the help of Austrian aid, which showcases the religious arts and architecture of the Kathmandu Valley.

-Around the Patan Durbar Square are a number of other visit-worthy places, such as the Hiranya Varna Mahabihar, called the Golden Temple even though it is neither made from gold (the golden coloured metal is brass!) nor a temple (it’s a monastery!).
+Around the Patan Durbar Square are a number of other visit-worthy places, such as the Hiranya Varna Mahabihar, called the Golden Temple even though it is neither made from gold (the golden colored metal is brass!) nor a temple (it’s a monastery!).

 If souvenir shopping is in your plan, Patan is a great place to do this.
 The town is full of traditional Newari craftspeople, so you can find shops selling Buddhist thangka paintings, metal statues, all kinds of jewelry and brass and copper cookware.